-"Let us stay, quiet, and certify our consciences with the most infallible certainty, truth, and perpetual assurance of them [the Scriptures].
-Let us pray to God, the only author of these heavenly studies, that we may speak, think, believe, live, and depart hence according to the wholesome doctrines and verities of them" - as indeed this great Archbishop faithfully did in his ministry and martyrdom.[3]
+Let us stay, quiet, and certify our consciences with the most infallible certainty, truth, and perpetual assurance of them [the Scriptures].
+Let us pray to God, the only author of these heavenly studies, that we may speak, think, believe, live, and depart hence according to the wholesome doctrines and verities of them.

-And William Whitaker, who was Queen's Professor of Divinity in the University of Cambridge, and whose Disputation on Holy Scripture is the one extensive work on the subject of the Bible written by an English Reformer, speaks as follows:
+And William Whitaker, who was Queen's Professor of Divinity in the University of Cambridge, and whose Disputation on Holy Scripture is the one extensive work on this subject written by an English Reformer, speaks as follows:

-"Scripture hath for its author God himself; from whom it first proceeded and came forth.
-Therefore the authority of Scripture may be proved from the author himself, since the authority of God himself shines forth in it."[4]
+Scripture hath for its author God himself, from whom it first proceeded and came forth.
+Therefore the authority of Scripture may be proved from the author himself, since the authority of God himself shines forth in it.

-Together with his fellow-Reformers both at home and abroad, Bishop John Jewel delighted in the definition of the Bible as "the Word of God" - a definition which is consonant with the conviction that God is its author.
+Together with his fellow-Reformers, both at home and abroad, Bishop John Jewel delighted in the definition of the Bible as 'the Word of God' - a definition which is consonant with the conviction that God is its author.
+He says: